+RE AD INSTRUCTIONS BEFORE COM IPLETING

-1. Name R EAD INSTRUCTIONS BEFORE CO MPLETING
+1. Name

 Street

-City, State, Zip Co de
+City, State, Zip Code 2

-2. This application/of fer/lease is for Public Domain h Lands in the National Petroleum Reser ve - Alaska (NPR-A)
+2. This application/offe er/lease is for Public Domain I ands in the National Petroleum Reserve in Alaska (NPR-A)

-Legal description of la and requested: Tract No.: S (m/ Sale Date / /
+Legal description of land requested: Tract No.: Sale Date (m/d/y): /

 Т. R. Meridian State County

 Total acres applied for

-Amount remitted: Fili ng fee \$ Rental fee \$ Total \$
+Amount remitted: Filing g fee \$ Rental fee \$ Total \$

-DO NOT WRIT E BELOW THIS LINE
+DO NOT WRITE BELOW THIS LINE

-3. Land included in le ease:
+3. Land included in lea se:

 Т. R. Meridian State County

 Total acres in lease

 Rental retained \$

-This lease is issued granting the exclusive right to drill for, mine, extract, remove and dispose of all the oil and gas (except helium) in the lands described in Item 3 together with the right to build and maintain necessary improvements thereupon for the term indicated below, subject to renewal or extension in accordance with the appropriate leasing authority.
-Rights granted are subject to applicable laws, the terms, conditions, and attached stipulations of this lease, the Secretary of the Interior's regulations and formal orders in effect as of lease issuance, and to regulations and formal orders hereafter promulgated when not inconsistent with lease rights granted or specific provision of this lease.
+maintain necessary impro laws, the terms, condition wements thereupon for the term is, and attached stipulations of the indicated below, subject to renewal or externation nsion in accordance with the app the lands described in Item 3 together with the right to build and ropriate leasing authority.
+Rights granted are subject to applicable ct as of lease issuance, and to regulations and formal orders hereafter

-NOTE: This lease is issued to the high bidder pursuant to his/her duly executed bid or nomination form submitted under 43 CFR Part 3130 and is subject to the provisions of that bid or nomination and those specified on this form.
+NOTE: This lease is issue specified on this form. ed to the high bidder pursuant to his/her duly executed bid or nomination for rm submitted under 43 CFR Part 3130 and is subject to the provisions of that bid or nomination and those